I love the tastes of fall and no matter what time of the year it is they bring me peace and make me feel homely.

 To make a Pumpkin Spice Frappuccino at home you’ll need:

 - Ice Cubes.
-You need to get the glass cup you’re going to have your drink in and fill it to the top with ice cubes.
-This is the amount you need to achieve proper Frappuccino texture.
+You need to get the glass you’re going to have your drink in and fill it to the top with ice cubes.
+This is the amount you’re going to need to achieve proper Frappuccino texture.

-You might also have the puree substituted with 2 tbsp of pumpkin spice syrup like this one.
+You may also have the puree substituted with 2 tablespoons of pumpkin spice syrup like this one.

 If you want to use no coffee whatsoever, feel free to do so, and exclude this component during the making of your drink.
 This will result in a Pumpkin Spice Crème Frappuccino that’s non-caffeinated.

 - Pumpkin Pie Spice.
 I add 1 tsp of pumpkin pie spice to the mixture before blending.

 This is the most essential ingredient that will bring out the flavor you’re aiming for.

 Just like my pumpkin puree, I prepare it at home.

 To make pumpkin pie spice you should mix 1 tsp of cinnamon, ½ teaspoon of ground ginger, ½ teaspoon of cloves, ½ teaspoon of ground nutmeg and ½ teaspoon of allspice.